Video Game: Legend of Grimrock

 of yore.
 A sizable amount of fan-made campaigns

 for the first game (created with its built-in Dungeon Editor) are available through Steam Workshop and Nexusmods.

 Due to the positive reception of the first game, a sequel titled Legend of Grimrock II

 was announced.
 It was released on October 15, 2014.

 Legend of Grimrock provides examples of:

-Already Undone For You: At least Toorum and no doubt other convicts have gone through the dungeon before, but all the traps, treasures and monsters are still there.
-Partially lampshaded by one of Toorum's notes.
+- Already Undone for You: At least Toorum and no doubt other convicts have gone through the dungeon before, but all the traps, treasures and monsters are still there.
+Lampshaded by one of Toorum's notes.